 - Fungi: Candida albicans, Malassezia furfur

-Particularly noteworthy is that propolis does not develop resistance.
-While bacteria can adapt to antibiotics, propolis's effectiveness remains constant—a crucial advantage in our time of increasing antibiotic resistance.
+Particularly noteworthy: propolis does not develop resistance.
+While bacteria can adapt to antibiotics, the effectiveness of propolis remains constant – a crucial advantage in our age of increasing antibiotic resistance.

-The antioxidant power of propolis cream exceeds that of vitamin C by three to five times.
-This exceptional protective effect makes propolis a first-rate natural anti-aging agent.
+The antioxidant power of Propolis Cream is three to five times greater than that of Vitamin C. This extraordinary protective effect makes propolis a top-tier natural anti-aging ingredient.

 - Vitamin C: 5,000 μmol TE/g